 San Jose Car Accident Attorney

-One minute, you're going from point A to point B. The next second, your life got turned upside down because your car is crashed and you're injured.
+How many times has someone swerved into your lane, apparently more concerned with their cell phone than with the safety of others?
+One minute, you're going from point A to point B. The next second, your life can suddenly get turned upside down because your car is crashed, you're injured and you need help.

 What are the two most important things to do after a car accident?

-A police report is important because it contains essential details of the car accident.
-Make sure to get a card from the police person - it will have their name, badge number, date of the report, time, and a report number.
-Take a cell phone picture of it and save the original card.
+A police report is important because it will have essential details of the car accident.
+Be sure to get a card from the police officer - it will have their name, badge number, date of the report, time, and a report number.
+Take a cell phone picture of it, email it to yourself, and save the original card.

 Seek medical attention